ElliotY-ML/Hippocampus_Segmentation_MRI/README.md

 The intention of this software is to be integrated into a Picture Archiving and Commonication System (PACS) whereby this software will automatically calculate hippocampal volumes of new MRI studies as the studies are committed in the clinical imaging archive.
 This software will eliminate the tedious hippocampus measurement task from physicians and quickly provide physicians with an accurate measurement to improve longitudinal care for Alzheimer’s patients.
 The software will also provide a consistent method to trace the hippocampus structure, whereas there may be variability between clinicians in the tracement task.
-The performance metrics requirements for this project are to achieve Dice Similarity Coefficient >0.90 and Jaccard Index >0.80.
+The performance metrics requirements for this segmentation CNN are to achieve Dice Similarity Coefficient >0.90 and Jaccard Index >0.80.

 Example report for Test Volumes Study 1:
  ![report.dcm](/Section%203%20Simulate%20DIMSE/out/Study1_Hippocampus_Axial_Slices.jpg)